Parking Policy and Regulations

 - If further accessibility options are needed, the Accessible Education Center or the Office of Affirmative Action and Equal Opportunity are available to review individual situation and determine if a different parking accommodation is appropriate.

-- University employees who pay the established fee.
+- University employees or departments who pay the established fee.

-- Spaces are reserved 7 a.m. to 6 p.m., Monday through Friday, unless the applicant demonstrates a need for a space during the evening or over the weekend.
+- Spaces are reserved 7 a.m. to 6 p.m., Monday through Friday, unless the applicant demonstrates a need for an "at all times' space during the evening or over the weekend.

 - An additional fee applies with “at all times” reserved spaces.

 - There is a limited number of reserved spaces available.
 They are approved on a first-come, first-serve basis.

 - Transportation Services reserves the right to relocate or discontinue reserved space accomodations as needed.

 - Overnight Parking Permits

 - A limited number of overnight permits are available to on-campus residents who bring a vehicle to campus and would like to park between midnight and 5 a.m. in designated areas.